-- 355. A prioritization exercise was conducted by combining the results of the MCA analysis with the national and international experience of the report authors.
-Actions were categorized in the descending order of priority from 1 to 3.
-The actions listed as the highest priority (1) were as follows: - (a) Establish a research and development coordination body - (b) Design and implement a research program - (c) Promote management strategies, which ensure high species and structural diversity and natural regeneration - (d) Execute the NFI - (e) Establish a national system for early warning and awareness at regional and local level - (f) Establish and maintain a national disturbance monitoring system - (g) Develop a wood specifiers guide and promote wood use
+275. A prioritization exercise was conducted by combining the results of the MCA analysis with the national and international experience of the report authors.
+Actions were categorized in descending order of priority from 1 to 3.
+The actions listed as highest priority (1) were as follows:

+- Establish a research and development coordination body; - Design and implement a research program; - Promote management strategies, which ensure high species and structural diversity and natural regeneration; - Execute the National Forest Inventory; - Establish a national system for early warning and awareness at regional and local level; - Establish and maintain a national disturbance monitoring system; - Develop a wood specifiers guide and promote wood use.

-- 356. The five main priority adaptation options that were tentatively identified for the human health sector from the MCA exercise were as follows: - (a) Monitor and collect data; develop warning system about dangerous for health climate change phenomena - (b) Carry out public education and awareness outreach - (c) Work in partnership and cooperation: intra- and intersectoral (local, national, and international) - (d) Carry out research/raise knowledge-base
+276. The five main priority adaptation options that were tentatively identified for the human health sector from the MCA exercise were as follows:

+- Amend/ develop legislation, regulations, standards, codes, plans, policies and/or programs; - Monitor and collect data; - Carry out public education and awareness outreach; - Work in partnership and cooperation: intra- and inter-sectoral (local, national and international); - Carry out research/raise knowledge-base.

-357. Building on the stakeholders' MCA prioritization contributions, the experts responsible for the sector assessment report assessed the proposed adaption options for the tourism sector and, using their professional judgement, suggested the following prioritization of CCA options.
+277. Building on the stakeholders' MCA prioritization contributions, the experts responsible for the Sector Assessment report assessed the proposed adaption options for the tourism sector and, using their professional judgement, suggested the following prioritization of CCA options.

-Vertical options
+CCA options (vertical)

-- (a) Develop a NAS for CCA in the Tourism Sector - (b) Develop a system of monitoring indicators and indicators monitoring - (c) Raise and develop the tourism industry's adaptive capacity and awareness - (d) Develop four seasons' tourism across the country
+- 1. Develop a National Adaptation Strategy for CCA in the Tourism Sector; - 2.
+Develop a system of monitoring indicators and indicators monitoring;

-(e) Develop and implement new market segmentation and new marketing strategies
+- 3. Raise and develop the tourism industry's adaptive capacity and awareness; - 4.
+Develop four seasons' tourism across the country; - 5.
+Develop and implement new market segmentation and new marketing strategies.

-Horizontal options
+CCA options (horizontal)

-- (a) Improve the CCA legal framework - (b) Develop and improve an M&E system - (c) Develop a national database (online portal) containing CCA-specific information - (d) Create cross-sectoral policy frameworks and improve coordination among responsible government and public institution - (e) Introduce subsidies, grants, and other financial programs - 358.
-In summary, the adaptation options identified for the Bulgarian tourism sector mainly encompass soft and foundation measures for the development of future, more specific and more detailed adaptation options.
+- 1. Improve the CCA legal framework; - 2.
+Develop and improve a monitoring and evaluation (M&E) system; - 3.
+Develop a national database (online portal) containing CCA specific information; - 4.
+Create cross-sectoral policy frameworks and improve coordination among responsible government and public institution; - 5.
+Introduce subsidies, grants, and other financial programs.

+278. In summary, the adaptation options identified for the Bulgarian tourism sector mainly encompass soft and foundation measures for the development of future, more specific and more detailed, adaptation options.

-- 359. The main priority adaptation options that were tentatively identified for the transport sector based on the MCA were the following: - (a) Review the institutional settings - (b) Assign CCA responsibilities in the statute and internal procedures of the relevant stakeholders and train the staff - (c) Introduce and/or improve CCA relevant data collection practices - (d) Update the design norms (with specific focus on road and railway bridges and culverts) and continue the updating of these codes - (e) Develop a common guideline for all beneficiaries to take CCA into consideration and embed it in the project preparation process - 360.
-The CBA identifies and ranks the most economically efficient adaptation actions as follows: - Review and enhance project preparation procedures - Review and improve operation and maintenance - Review and update of design codes
+279. The main priority adaptation options that were tentatively identified for the Transport sector based on the MCA were:

+- 1. Review the institutional settings; - 2.
+Assign CCA responsibilities in the statute and internal procedures of the relevant stakeholders and train the staff; - 3.
+Introduce and/or improve CCA relevant data collection practices; - 4.
+Update the design codes (with specific focus on road and railway bridges and culverts) and continue the updating of these codes; - 5.
+Develop a common guideline for all beneficiaries to take CCA into consideration and embed it in the project preparation process.

-- 361. The main priority adaptation options, tentatively identified for the urban environment sector, were as follows: - (a) Policy Mainstream CCA into the policy of regional and urban development, including housing and construction; Adaptation option incorporate CCA into the National Housing Strategy (2017-2030); - (b) Legislation Revise and amend legislative documents to transpose CCA issues (after RIA when applicable and necessary); Adaptation option mainstream CCA requirements in all related legislative documents, relevant to regional and spatial/urban planning and environmental protection (Spatial Planning Act, Regional Development Act, Regulations No. 4, 7, and, 8, Regulation for Spatial Development Documents for EIA and SEA);
+280. The main priority adaptation options, tentatively identified for the urban environment sector, were as follows:

+- Policy Mainstream CCA into the policy of regional and urban development, including housing and construction; Adaptation option Incorporate CCA into the National Housing Strategy (2017-2030); - Legislation Revise and amend legislative documents to transpose CCA issues (after RIA when applicable and necessary); Adaptation option Mainstream CCA requirements in all related legislative documents, relevant to regional and spatial/urban planning and environmental protection (SPA, RDA, Regulations No. 4, 7, and, 8, Regulation for Spatial Development Documents, for EIA, and SEA);